KABUKI GLOSSARY (H~J)

 Ise

-Old province, which grosso modo corresponds to the northern part of the current Mie prefecture.
+Old province, which grosso modo corresponded to the northern part of the current Mie Prefecture.
 It was also called Seishû.

 In Japanese: 伊勢